 Cardiac Rehabilitation: Monitoring Your Body's Response to Exercise - Topic Overview

-and other lifestyle changes.
+There are several ways to measure your body's responses to exercise and other lifestyle changes.
 You may want to keep track of the following measurements during your exercise sessions at cardiac rehab and at home.

 Target heart rate

 Your target heart rate can guide you to how hard you need to exercise so you can get the most aerobic benefit from your workout.

 At the beginning of your rehab, the staff may give you a target heart rate goal to start with.
 You can use your target heart rate to know how hard you need to exercise to gain the most aerobic benefit from your workout.
 You will probably exercise at the lower end of your target heart rate.
 As you progress through the phases of cardiac rehab and you stay more active, you may exercise harder (at the upper end of your target heart rate range).

 Rating of perceived exertion